 What do you think?

-Do you have examples of companies who think marketing is spin rather than solid positioning?
+Do you have examples of companies who think marketing is spin rather than genuine positioning?